-The followings are entities that have had transactions with related parties during the periods covered in the consolidated financial statements.
+The followings are entities that have had transactions with the Group during the periods covered in the consolidated financial statements.

-Name of related party Relationship with the Group Compal Electronics, INC. Parent company Compal Electronics (Vietnam) Co., Ltd. ("CVC") The ultimate parent company is the same Kinpo Group Management Service Company The chairman of parent company is the same as that of the entity.
-AcBel Polytech Inc. An associate of parent company.
-LIZ Electronics (Nantong) Co., Ltd. // LIZ Electronics (Kunshan) Co., Ltd. //
+Name of related party Relationship with the Group Compal Electronics, INC. Parent company Compal Electronics (Vietnam) Co., Ltd. ("CVC") The ultimate parent company is the same Kinpo Group Management Service Company The chairman of parent company is the same as that of the entity AcBel Polytech Inc. The chairman of the entity is the first degree of kinship of the chairman of parent company LIZ Electronics (Nantong) Co., Ltd. An associate of parent company LIZ Electronics (Kunshan) Co., Ltd. n,